 Text: We donate to Wyldewood because we know that God is working there.
 Kaitlyn grew up as a Wyldewood camper, and we spent the first summer of our marriage (literally three days after we said “I do”) working at Wyldewood.
 Some of our favorite memories as a married couple took place there.
 We know that God is working there because we have seen and experienced it first-hand.

-We still remember the woes of dial-up internet and the joys of road-trips before smart phones.
+We still remember the woes of dial-up internet and the joys of road-trips before smartphones.
 As teachers, we are all too aware of the distractions that constantly bombard today’s kids.
 We believe that a summer at Wyldewood, amongst other God loving, God fearing teens, is the perfect place to go and hear the voice of God.
 We donate because we know that Wyldewood is a lighthouse, guiding teens through tempestuous times and murky waters to the foot of the cross.
 If these claims sound hard to believe, then let us invite you with the words of Jesus; “Come and see.”

 FIRSTFRUITS CLUB